conduktor/conduktor-docs/docs/gateway/concepts/acls.md

 :::warning
 Note that if you are migrating from an older version of Gateway, the migration will generate existing Virtual Clusters as configuration.

- - The automation will derive the boolean value `aclsEnabled` from the previously used `GATEWAY_ACL_STORE_ENABLED` variable.
+ - The automation will derive the boolean value `aclEnabled` from the previously used `GATEWAY_ACL_STORE_ENABLED` variable.
  - The migration will not populate the `superUsers` list automatically, so this must be addressed as part of your migration.
 :::